-Genre is a concept and construct that crosses disciplinary, national, methodological, conceptual, and pedagogical borders.
-The aim of "Genre across Borders" (GXB) is to advance genre theory and research by helping scholars and students cross these borders.
-It combines two primary functions:
+Genre is a idea that crosses disciplinary, national, methodological, conceptual, and pedagogical borders.
+The purpose of Genre across Borders (GXB) is to advance genre theory and research by helping scholars and students cross these borders.
+The site combines two primary functions: